Evolix/ansible-roles/nodejs/README.md

 # nodejs

-Install NodeJS from NPM repositories.
+Installation of NodeJS from NPM repositories.

 ## Tasks